Brian Epstein: Business dealings

 Epstein added the Vic Lewis Organisation to NEMS in 1966, and later brought impresario Robert Stigwood in as a manager.
 He once offered to sell the control of NEMS to Stigwood, without telling any of his artists about the offer.
 McCartney was taking a more active interest in NEMS' finances, as it became known that some artists with more ruthless managers claimed to be benefiting from more commercially advantageous terms, such as the Rolling Stones under the management of Allen Klein.
 After Epstein's death, Clive Epstein assumed control of NEMS as the company's second-largest shareholder.
 Stigwood then tried to take over management of NEMS but all four Beatles vigorously objected, with Lennon saying, "We don't know you.
 Why would we do this?"

 McCartney admitted that they had always signed all the contracts that Epstein presented to them without reading them first, but after Epstein's death Lennon complained, "Well, he was alright.
 I've found out since, of course, that he wasn't quite as honest to us as he made out."
 Despite this, other interviews with Lennon report him as being loyal to Epstein's memory: "We had complete faith in him when he was running us.
 To us, he was the expert."
 When asked in 1964 about his standing as a manager or businessman, Epstein replied, "Fair, as a businessman, fair.
 I've got a business background, and probably a reasonable business brain.
 I'm no, sort of, genius [laughter]."
 Asked about his deficiencies, Epstein replied, "I'm probably too conscious of ideas, rather than finance behind ideas."

+According to Time, Epstein made $14 million in five years while managing The Beatles.